Have you ever made a pork cottage roll? It’s very similar to corned beef, except that it is made from a boneless pork shoulder roast soaked in brine.

 Once the meat and vegetables are tender, remove them from the dutch oven and add a 1/2 a head of cabbage cut into large chunks and add it to the pot.

-Bringing it to a boil, cook until the cabbage is soft.
+Bring it to a boil, and cook until the cabbage is soft.
 Serve immediately

 Substitute the Meat: The beauty of this recipe is that you can turn other cheaper cuts of meat into tender morsels as well.
-It works great for pork roasts, beef roasts, and game meats.
+It works great for dutch oven pork loin roasts, beef roasts, and game meats like, say, a venison roast.

 - Use an instant thermometer to ensure the meat has cooked through.
 Pork must be cooked to at least 145°F.